osu-crypto/libOTe/README.md

 **Note:** In the case boost is already installed, the steps `cd libOTe/cryptoTools/thirdparty/linux; bash boost.get` can be skipped and CMake will attempt to find them instead.
-Boost is found with the CMake findBoost package and miracl is found with the `find_library(miracl)` command.
+Boost is found with the CMake findBoost package and libsodium is found with the `pkg_check_modules(libsodium)` command.
 If there is a version mismatch then you will still need to run the provided boost build script.